oli4vr/evlt/README.md

  Options
  -v              Verbose mode
  -S              Secret mode -> Do not index entry -> Invisible to ls command -n NR           Use NR number of parallel vault file segments between 1 and 32.
-Default=8 -b KBsize       Blocksize in KB Default=64KB Allowed=1 2 4 8 16 32 64
+Default=1 -b KBsize       Blocksize in KB Default=1KB Allowed=1 2 4 8 16 32 64
  -p              Password content -> Put: enter value using a password prompt
                                   -> Get: Invisible copy/paste output
- -i              Invisible copy/paste output.
+ -Q              QR mode : Same as -p but output printed as a QR code on the terminal -i              Invisible copy/paste output.
 Good for keys.
  -c              Run content as a script or command
  -d path         Use an alternate dir path for the vault files